-Learn the difference between the intensifiers "muy" (very) used with adjectives/adverbs, and "mucho" (a lot) used with verbs and nouns, as in "muy importante" and "mucho alquilar".
+Learn the difference between the intensifiers "muy" (used with adjectives/adverbs, e.g., "muy importante") and "mucho" (used with verbs and nouns, e.g., "mucho alquilar", "mucha flexibilidad").
+This lesson helps you master correct usage and placement in sentences.

 1. Muy only goes with adjectives or adverbs.